 We hear you.
 It’s common to see suede shoes that are treated for greater resistance to water, but that isn’t a complete guarantee that your suede shoes will never pick up a water mark.
 It’s still a good idea to refrain from jumping in puddles or walking through a thunderstorm when wearing suede shoes or boots.

 The same goes for stain proofing.
-Suede is sometimes treated to resist stains, but that doesn’t mean you will never see a stain on those shoes.
+Suede is sometimes treated to resist stains, but that doesn’t mean you will never see a stain on those type of shoes.

 It’s like taking vitamin C or elderberry supplements during cold and flu season.
 While boosting your immune system may make you less vulnerable to the sniffles and sneezes, it’s not a guarantee that you will never get sick.